Enoch79/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displaying all lines of a file starting with a letter
+displaying all the lines of a file starting with a letter